iankorf/MCB185/course/unit3-containers.md

 All of the code examples so far have included the data in the program.
 But no programs are like that.
-For example, each time you want to run `grep` you don't have to re-write the `grep` program with different strings. `grp` reads the command line and operates on the various values.
+For example, each time you want to run `grep` you don't have to re-write the `grep` program with different strings. `grep` reads the command line and operates on the various values.
 Your programs can do the same thing.